 My first cameras

 My very first camera was a simple analogue camera.
-I loved it, and used it a lot.
+I loved it and used it a lot.
 I knew absolutely nothing about how cameras work, about light or composition or anything like that.
 I simply captured moments and took photos of people, places and situations I wanted to keep with me as memories.
 Most photos were quite bad, but I loved taking them.

-I have some extremely light and small lenses, my Olympus macro lens weighs only 185 grams, and my 25 mm Panasonic weighs 125 grams.
+I own some extremely light and small lenses, my Olympus macro lens weighs only 185 grams, and my 25 mm Panasonic weighs 125 grams.
 My standard zoom lens (14-140 mm) is quite light too.
 There’s heavier stuff if you want the really fancy pro lenses, and I use a wide-angle lens that is quite bulky (but it’s a fantastic lens), but at least there are lightweight options!